xrick/mypdfchat/claudedocs/design_docs/Three_Layer_Architecture_v0.2.md

-# Project Description:
+# DocAI Project Description:
-This is a LLM RAG Web Application which enable users to chat, query, and ask the documents you uploaded.
+DocAI is a LLM RAG Web Application which enable users to chat, query, and ask the documents you uploaded.
 It adopts